cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

    cms config ssh keygen

-Alternatively you can create a key as follows
+Alternatively, you can create a key as follows

 .. code:: bash